 No action involved

-How do we use lissa if there is no action (no verb) mentioned in the sentence, but an adjective or of time?
+How do we use lissa if there is no action (no verb) mentioned in the sentence, but an adjective or ?
 Some examples:

 What verb-form do you use if you want to express “still”?